Skip to contents

 Obtaining NCBI complete databases

-Identifications can be performed using NCBI complete databases, such as NT, which are readily available to download and update using the BLAST+ script.
+Identifications can be performed using NCBI complete databases, such as NT, which are readily available to download and update.
+This can be performed using the BLAST+ script update_blastdb.pl.

 #set a folder to download the desired database (for example, the nt database)